Godfrey22152/Multi-Tier-GitOps-Project/Infra-Setup/README.md

     --set alertmanager.persistence.storageClass="gp2" \
     --set server.persistentVolume.storageClass="gp2"
 ```
-> This command will deploy Prometheus, Alertmanager, and Grafana along with Kubernetes service monitors and alerting rules.
+> This command will install Prometheus, Alertmanager, prometheus-kube-state-metrics, prometheus-node-exporter, etc in the monitoring namespace.

 3. Verify that all of the Pods in the `monitoring` namespace are in the READY state.
 ```bash